Masterminds/glide/docs/resolving-imports.md

 Again, this is the same way `go` trying to determine an external location when you use `go get`.

-If the project has dependency configuration stored in a Godep, GPM, or GB file that information will be used to populate the version within the `glide.yaml` file.
+If the project has dependency configuration stored in a Godep, GPM, Gom, or GB file that information will be used to populate the version within the `glide.yaml` file.

 ## At Update